Mayu Iwatani

+Mayu Iwatani (岩谷 麻由, Iwatani Mayu) (born February 19, 1993) is a Japanese professional wrestler, currently signed to Dream Star Fighting Marigold, where she is the current Marigold Super Fly Champion in her first reign.
+She is best known for her tenure with World Wonder Ring Stardom, where she was the leader of Stars.
+She also wrestled for New Japan Pro Wrestling, where she is a former IWGP Women's Champion, which was the longest reign in the title's history.

-(born February 19, 1993) is a Japanese professional wrestler currently signed to World Wonder Ring Stardom, where she is the leader of Stars.
-Since making her debut in January 2011, she became a two-time World of Stardom Champion, two-time Wonder of Stardom Champion, one-time High Speed Champion, one-time SWA World Champion, two-time Goddess of Stardom Champion, and a five-time Artist of Stardom Champion, while also having won the Cinderella Tournament back to back in 2015 and 2016, and the 2018 5*Grand Prix.
-She also made appearances for Stardom's American partner Ring of Honor (ROH), where she is a former one-time Women of Honor World Champion.
+Since making her debut in January 2011, she became a two-time World of Stardom Champion, two-time Wonder of Stardom Champion, one-time High Speed Champion, one-time SWA World Champion, two-time Goddesses of Stardom Champion, and a five-time Artist of Stardom Champion, while also having won the Cinderella Tournament back to back in 2015 and 2016, and the 2018 5Star Grand Prix.
+She also made appearances for Stardom's American partner Ring of Honor, where she is a former one-time Women of Honor World Champion.

 Dave Meltzer of the Wrestling Observer Newsletter has called Iwatani and fellow Japanese workers Io Shirai and Kairi Hojo "three of the best wrestlers in the world".
+She was also recognized as the "ace" of Stardom.

 Early life

 Iwatani grew up in the countryside of Mine, Yamaguchi with her family, which includes two older brothers.
 In primary school, she practiced judo and high jump, but in high school, she began isolating herself from society, spending three years mostly indoors.
 After quitting high school, she fell in love with professional wrestling after seeing a Dragon Gate event.
 She contacted Fuka, the general manager of the World Wonder Ring Stardom promotion, who were looking for new wrestlers, and eventually moved to Tokyo in 2010 to pursue a career in professional wrestling.